Why am I Running?

 Action

-I am ready to jump in and create deep down lasting change for Coloradans.
-I have spent hours visiting our capital, pulling out my iPad to explain policy to our senators.
+I am ready to jump in and work for lasting change for Coloradans.
+I have spent hours visiting our capital, pulling out my iPad to explain educational policy and funding to our senators and representatives.
 I have knocked on your doors when I believe something is important.
 I believe that our elections should be open and accessible to working people who are connected and have a pulse on the community.
 I am someone who is not a career politician, I am running because I am passionate and care.
-I am a proud member of a union and grateful that I have a negotiated agreement that affords me leave to serve in public office.
+I am a proud member of a union and grateful that I have a negotiated agreement that will let me take leave during session to represent you!